Student Nitric Oxide Explorer: Auroral Photometer (AP)

 The auroral photometer (AP) is a two-channel broad-band instrument that is used to determine the energy deposited in the upper atmosphere by energetic auroral electrons.
 It is similar to airglow photometers developed by LASP and flown on OGO-5 and OGO-6 in the late 1960s.
 Each channel consists of a Hamamatsu phototube detectors, a UV filter, and a field of view limiter (circular, 11° full-cone).
 The combination of a Caesium iodide (CsI) photocathode and a Calcium fluoride (CaF2) filter produces a bandpass from 125 to 180 nm for channel A, allowing a combined measurement of the LBH bands, the OI doublet at 135.6 nm, and the OI triplet at 130.4 nm.
 For channel B a barium fluoride (BaF2) filter is used producing a 135 to 180 nm bandpass and providing a measurement of the LBH bands and the OI doublet at 135.6 nm with the exclusion of the OI triplet at 130.4 nm.
-The sensitivity of channel A at 130.4 nm is 23 counts/second/Rayleigh and the sensitivity of channel B at 135.6 nm is 26 counts/second/Rayleigh.
+The sensitivity of channel A at 130.4 nm is 23 counts/second/rayleigh and the sensitivity of channel B at 135.6 nm is 26 counts/second/rayleigh.
 The AP is mounted with its optical axis perpendicular to the spacecraft spin axis.
 The AP produces continuous data with an integration time of 183 ms, but only the downward-looking part of each spin will be stored.

 Solar X-ray Photometer (SXP)

 The solar X-ray photometer (SXP), measures the solar irradiance at wavelengths from 2 to 35 nm.
 Each of the five photometer channels contains a silicon photodiode; wavelength selection is accomplished by thin metallic films deposited onto the diode surface.
 Coatings are selected so that overlapping bandpasses can be used to isolate key parts of the spectrum at low resolution: Tin (Sn): 2-8 nm; Titanium (Ti): 2-16 nm; Zirconium/Titanium (Zr/Ti): 5-20 nm; Aluminum/Carbon (Al/C): 15-35 nm.
 The field of view is 70° full cone.
-The SXP takes 12 measurements per spin, centered on the zenith, with a 63 seconds integration time.
+The SXP takes 12 measurements per spin, centered on the zenith, with a 63-second integration time.
 Thus, it obtains an integrated solar measurement once per orbit, when the Sun is near the zenith.